3. How one should put God’s words into practice in order to enter truth reality

 Whichever aspect of the truth reality you have heard, if you hold yourself up against it, implement these words in your own life, and incorporate them into your own practice, then you will definitely gain something, and you are bound to change.
 If you simply stuff these words into your belly and memorize them in your brain, then you will never change.
 Whilst listening to the sermons, you should ponder thusly: “What sort of state are these words referring to?
 What aspect of essence are they referring to?
 In what matters should I apply this aspect of the truth?
 Whenever I do something related to this aspect of the truth, am I practicing in accordance with it?
 And when I’m putting it into practice, is my state in keeping with these words?
 If not, then should I seek, fellowship, or wait?”
 Do you practice in this manner in your lives?
 If you do not, then your life is without God and without the truth.
 You live according to letters and doctrines or according to your own interests, confidence, and enthusiasm.
 Those who do not possess the truth as reality are those who have no reality, and people who do not have God’s words as their reality are people who have not entered His words.
 Do you understand what I am saying?
 It is best if you are, but regardless of what your understanding of them is, and of how much you have comprehended of what you have heard, the crucial thing is that you are able to introduce what you have grasped into your life and put it into practice.
 Only then will your stature be able to grow, and only then will changes occur in your disposition.

-Excerpted from “Only by Practicing the Truth Can One Possess Normal Humanity” in Records of Christ’s Talks
+—“Only by Practicing the Truth Can One Possess Normal Humanity” in Records of Talks of Christ of the Last Days

 People who truly expend themselves for God lay out their entire being before Him; they genuinely submit to all of His utterances, and are able to put His words into practice.
 They make God’s words the foundation of their existence, and they are able to search earnestly within God’s words to find out which parts to practice.
 Such are people who truly live before God.
 If what you do is beneficial for your life, and through the eating and drinking of His words you can meet your inner needs and inadequacies so that your life disposition is transformed, then this will satisfy God’s will.
 If you act in accordance with God’s requirements, and if you do not satisfy the flesh but instead satisfy His will, then in this you will have entered the reality of His words.
 When talking about entering the reality of God’s words more realistically, it means you can perform your duty and meet God’s requirements.
 Only these sorts of practical actions can be called entering the reality of His words.
 If you are able to enter this reality, then you will possess the truth.
 This is the beginning of entering reality; you must first undertake this training, and only then will you be able to enter even deeper realities.